LithumBot/Lithum1/README.md

 <p align="center">
     Project of Alpha - Makes it easy and fun to use Whatsapp.
-Also first Sinhala userbot for Whatsapp.
+Also new Sinhala userbot for Whatsapp.
     <br>
         <a href="https://t.me/Alphabot123">Telegram Channel</a> |
         <a href="https://chat.whatsapp.com/KQRCEydZ4QwJ7JpKypx5gg">New Support Group</a> |